dcscraig/InsightScrape/README.md

 3. python createreports.py

 A word document for each subject and level with all the data provided will be placed in the reports folder.

-# Background
-Insight (https://insight-guides.scotxed.net/stepbystep.htm) provides Scottish schools a variety of metrics to judge attainment.
-The release schedule for Insight is often several months after results day.
-It would be useful to have an overview of results as soon as they are released and for more in depth analysis of those results to be conducted.

-# Requirements
-All education establishments that use SQA courses will have a coordinator that can access results for the entire establishment.
-Most of the analysis included here will need those results in an Excel spreadsheet.

 # Technical
 I have tried to comment the code to help understanding but the current documentation level leaves a lot to be desired.
 The report generation is a bit of a hack.
 If you have your own template and need some help please get in touch.